It Matters How The Money Is Spent

 Back at the start of 2004, America’s banks discovered that they could borrow money cheaply from Asia… or so they thought.
 Over the next two years, annual US spending on residential construction roared upward, from $624 billion to $798 billion, the US unemployment rate dropped from 5.7% to 4.6%, and the economy grew at a 3.1% real annual rate.

-…[Y]ou cannot argue that these groups did not increase their spending and that their increased spending did not pull large numbers of Americans – roughly two million in each case – into productive and valued employment.
+…[Y]ou cannot argue that these groups did not increase their spending and that their increased spending did not pull large numbers of Americans – roughly two million in each case – into productive and valued employment, the kind that often people need to find a headhunter to achieve.

 The government’s money is as good as anybody else’s.
 If businesses’ enthusiasm for spending on high-tech gadgetry and new homeowners’ enthusiasm for spending on three-bedroom houses can boost employment and production, then what argument can Harvey, Fama, Barro, Steil, and company make that government spending will not?
 I simply do not see it.
 There are people who are able to use money to help themselves when they’re in some serious financial troubles like lawsuit funding that is something is helpful for those who need it, however, there are still issues around money spending that aren’t so helpful.